Nico Hoerner Player Props: Cubs vs. Mariners

 Nico Hoerner At The Plate

-- Hoerner leads Chicago in slugging percentage (.390) thanks to two extra-base hits.
+- Hoerner leads Chicago with a slugging percentage of .422, fueled by three extra-base hits.

-- Among qualified hitters in MLB, he ranks 21st in batting average, 87th in on-base percentage, and 121st in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 15th, his on-base percentage ranks 59th, and he is 103rd in the league in slugging.

-- In seven of nine games this season (77.8%) Hoerner has picked up a hit, and in five of those games he had more than one (55.6%).
+- In 80.0% of his games this year (eight of 10), Hoerner has picked up at least one hit, and in six of those games (60.0%) he recorded at least two.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.